-Fair Labor Association has developed a set of tools to support supply-chainmapping efforts.
+FLA has developed a set of tools to support supply-mapping efforts.
 They are flexible and open tools that hopefully will inspire companies to customize their own.
 Some companies might find them too exhaustive for their needs, while others might need to expand them.

-The tools may need to be adapted to address:
+The tools may need to be adapted to address different: